fortalice/pyldapsearch/README.md

+# THIS REPO IS NO LONGER ACTIVE
+⛔🚧 This repo is no longer maintained.
+To submit an issue, pull request, or obtain the lastest version, reference [https://github.com/Tw1sm/pyldapsearch](https://github.com/Tw1sm/pyldapsearch) 🚧⛔

 # pyldapsearch

 This is designed to be a python "port" of the ldapsearch BOF by TrustedSec, which is a part of this [repo](https://github.com/trustedsec/CS-Situational-Awareness-BOF).